netxms/netxms-doc/admin/schedule.rst

 Script Execution
 ================

 Task is named :guilabel:`Execute.Script`.
-This task executes script form library.
+This task executes script from library.
 Selected node is set as :guilabel:`$node` variable in the script.

 Parameters: